Ganesh23013987/Linux-IPC-Shared-memory/README.md

 Enter Some Text: hello ganesh
 waiting for client.
 waiting for client.
-Enter Some Text: iam os can i hello help you waiting for client. waiting for client.
+Enter Some Text: iam os can i help you waiting for client. waiting for client.
 Enter Some Text: